fwhaslam/RobotMinds/src/main/python/rules/README.md

     and a random grid for input.
 The goal is to make sure that the ratio of produced land vs sea matches the ratio.

+v5: larger image, stand-alone gaussian layer, rivers and roads, save/load state
+    sea stick to edge ( coastline ), sea stick to sea tools to calculate all feature combinations for examples tools to convert feature set to examples and back
+    TODO:
+        replace example set with ALL possible examples, with a random selection ( since combos are explosive ) ensure that 'random' layer affects results

 attention / embedding ?
 NOTE: attention can be used to reorder things,
     which in two dimensions means transform an image ...?